The History Faculty building with clock against a blue sky

 Supervision

 The allocation of graduate supervision for this course is the responsibility of the Faculty of History and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Under some circumstances a supervisor outside the Faculty of History (eg from the Department of Economics) may be nominated.
+Offers will only be made if appropriate supervision is available.

 Assessment

-For the four advanced papers, assessment varies, but is usually by examination, two extended essays, or a single extended essay.
+Assessment of the four advanced papers varies, but is usually by timed examination, or by submitted extended essay.

-You will also be examined on a dissertation on a topic of your choice, approved by your supervisor.
-This will need to be submitted at the beginning of Trinity term in the second year of the programme.
+The research project is examined by a 30,000-word dissertation, submitted at the beginning of Trinity term in the second year of the course.

 All MSc students and first-year MPhil students in Economic and Social History are required to make a presentation of their dissertation research at the Annual Graduate Workshop in Economic and Social History held in the first week of the Trinity term.